yankees3490/Project1/README.md

-# Project1
+# Project 1

-This Repo Contains EDX CS50 Project 1: Books
+Web Programming with Python and JavaScript